 In the early teens Chicago hosted a wide range of summer entertainment gardens for all tastes and classes.
 Local beer halls abounded, often with a few tables in the back.
 Several beer gardens, however, were elaborate affairs.
-One of the largest was the Green Mill sunken gardens with a central open courtyard separated from the street by arcaded walkways and on enclosed restaurant building.
+One of the largest was the Green Mill sunken gardens with a central open courtyard separated from the street by arcaded walkways and on enclosed restaurant build- • ing.
 While each beer garden usually had a small band, Green Mill used an ensemble of twenty-five players.

-The new and improved Green Mill Gardens included a two-story, U-shaped commercial building with offices, a restaurant, indoor ballroom, and the much-touted "Della Robbia Room," which was described in advertisements from the time as "the rare conception of the famous artist, outfitted in the costliest, though modest style, in rich marble and tile."
-(The Della Robbias were an Italian family of sculptors and potters that were active in Italy and France from the early 1400s to the late 1500s.)
+The new and improved Green Mill Gardens included a two-story, U-shaped commercial building with offices, a restaurant, indoor ballroom, and the much-touted "Delia Robbia Room," which was described in advertisements from the time as "the rare conception of the famous artist, outfitted in the costliest, though modest style, in rich marble and tile."
+(The Delia Robbias were an Italian family of sculptors and potters that were active in Italy and France from the early 1400s to the late 1500s.)

 The focal point of the outdoor terraced beer garden, located behind the building, was an immense open courtyard and stage for live entertainment.
 (Part of the gardens and the Green Mill Building extended across the site now occupied by the Uptown Theater.)
-A huge green windmill crowned with the words "Green Mill Garden" stood atop the building, overlooking the corner of Lawrence and Broadway and beckoning potential patrons to visit "the one cool spot in Chicago."
+A huge green wind-